 - CLOTH MASKS

 Cloth masks are typically cheap, widely accessible, and.
 As far as we know, they present in exhaled air, although their might be higher.
-Main reason is that they effectively stop fluids from coughs and sneezes.
-One of the biggest pros of this kind of a mask is that they're reusable.
+The main reason is that they effectively stop fluids from coughs and sneezes.
+One of the biggest pros of this kind of mask is that they're reusable.
 Provided that you wash your masks regularly, as little as five of them can suffice on a daily basis.
 The CDC recommends cloth masks as the best choice for everyday purposes.

 - SURGICAL MASKS